search

 This is a very nice begginers' book.
 Sentences are simple, and most the stories (all short, 1 to 2 pages long) are pretty entertaining for the length of them.
 It's very helpful for self-study as it has translations, vocab list, and a small quiz with answers at the end of each story.

 I liked that it had furigana, however this is also my gripe with it.
-I feel like the furigana should have been better used only the first time a word was introduced, or only on the first story it appeared at, and no
+I feel like the furigana should have been better used only the first time a word was introduced, or only on the first story it appeared at, and not in ALL the kanji, to help force people to look and remember the kanji.
+At least for common words for N4 and N5 (since there were a handful of harder vocab in a couple stories).

 Open full review